Building Defects, Maintenance, And Your Insurance

 Building Defects Report

-Creating an accurate report on the state of your property is the first step you can take to establish your property’s safety.
+Engaging in a building defects report is the first step you can take to establish your property’s safety.
 It’s important to obtain detailed data on the property’s condition to enable you to make decisions on the next steps.
 It also helps with scheduling the maintenance/fixing routine and budgeting how much to spend working on the defects.
-Once the report is completed, you will be better able to budget for regular maintenance, avoiding sudden unplanned spikes in spending.

-A building defects report comprises details on the entire property, including pictures of the current state of the property.
-This report is regularly updated to capture the most current state of the building.
-A qualified inspector carries out the assessment, writes the report, then advises on what steps should be taken.
+A building defects report comprises details on the entire property.
+The report includes pictures of the current state of the property.
+Additionally, this report is regularly updated to capture the most current state of the building.
+A qualified inspector carries out the assessment, writes the report, and then advises on what steps should be taken.

 Risk Assessment